Also see orcid.org/0000-0001-7085-2223 or

 37. 2018 To Amanda McFarlan, the RI-MUHC Studentship

-Partnership funding for a pilot project, with Drs Abhishek Banerjee and Fritjof
+for a pilot project, with Drs Abhishek Banerjee and Fritjof Helmchen at

 39. 2017 Healthy Brains Healthy Lives Visiting Fellowship